decentralized-identity/didcomm-book/docs/index.md

 >This version of the book focuses on [DIDComm v2](https://identity.foundation/didcomm-messaging/spec/v2.0/) (the one incubated by DIF, finalized in early 2022).
 For info about migration from [DIDComm v1](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0005-didcomm), see [Appendix: Migration from DIDComm v1](migration-v1.md).
 A new version of DIDComm, v3, is imagined.
 This would be an IETF standard that builds on v2 with a session construct, improved binary support, leaner messages for IoT, and so forth.
 When we have links for that work, we'll add them here.

+>This book is a community-supported resource.
+Corrections and contributions are welcome at our [GitHub Repo](https://github.com/decentralized-identity/didcomm-book/).

 ## Contents

 1. [Why DIDComm?](why)